typedb/typedb-docs/11-query/04-delete-query.md

 Summary: Delete queries in Grakn.
 ---

-## Delete Instances of an Entity Type
+## Delete Instances of a Type
-To delete an instance of an entity type from the knowledge graph, we use a [match clause](../11-query/01-match-clause.md) followed by the `delete` keyword and statements indicating data to delete.
+To delete an instance of a any type from the knowledge graph, we use a [match clause](../11-query/01-match-clause.md) followed by the `delete` keyword and statements indicating data to delete.
 To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).

 <div class="tabs dark">